Fair Housing Act Discrimination

 Where is the line drawn between discriminatory and non-discriminatory practices?
 The answer is complicated.

-The takeaway from the Keating Memo: although HUD suggests that a two-person-per-bedroom policy is “reasonable” as a “general rule” under the Fair Housing Act, the two-bedroom presumption is rebuttable.
+The takeaway from the Keating Memo: although HUD suggests that a two-person-per-bedroom policy is “reasonable” as a “general rule” under the Fair Housing Act, the two-bedroom presumption can be rebutted.
 Courts will look at all the circumstances applied to occupancy standards when determining if there has been familial status discrimination.

 Landlords are wise to establish a set of rules for all renters to live by.
 Again, it’s essential that the rules are applicable to all residents and are enforced in a uniform manner.
 Rules that broadly target children are usually considered discriminatory; efforts should be made to construct such rules in a narrow manner that specifies their basis (usually safety).
 For example, a rule that says, “no children under the age of four in the pool area” is discriminatory, while a rule that says, “children under the age of 12 in the pool area must be supervised by a competent swimmer or an adult” is not.